Walt Disney World Resort Levels and Pricing: A Quick Guide

 The Value Plus class of resorts is slightly higher in cost per room than the All-Stars, but not by much.
 These resorts will still have crowds because they are still pretty cheap.

-Transportation: Bus and the Disney Skyliner
+• Transportation: Disney Buses and the Disney Skyliner

-Cost Range: 150-580/ per night
+• Cost Range: 150-580/ per night

 They will also have more families, so lots of suite options at Art of Animation in particular.
 These resorts will also house a gondola station that serves both resorts so we’re expecting the price to increase at these locations simply for the convenience of using the gondola instead of the buses.
-Here you get access to a beautiful walking path that connects both resorts, and resort bikes to use on-site.
+Here you get access to a beautiful walking path that connects both resorts and resort bikes to use on-site.
 Multiple pools, laundry, movies on the lawn, and just a gorgeous atmosphere make these resorts fun to stay at.

 Which Resorts are Value Plus Resorts at Walt Disney World?